 We work with hundreds of recruitment agencies in Australia and know that each agency is different.
-The CRM, database and software needs of an agency placing candidates on a permanent basis in professional positions will be different to the needs of a temps agency placing workers on short term shifts, to a retained executive search firm placing CEOs – and all very different to a talent acquisition team within large enterprises seeking to recruit graduates via employee referrals and a career site.
+Recruitment software can deliver to the needs of every kind of placement agency.
+However, it is crucial to understand and process client requirements based on the different business types.
+The CRM, database and software needs of an agency placing candidates on a permanent basis in professional positions will be different to the needs of a temps agency placing workers on short term shifts, to a retained executive search firm placing CEOs – and all are very different to a talent acquisition team within large enterprises seeking to recruit graduates via employee referrals and a career site.

 While there may be a long list of recruitment software suppliers to choose from, none can genuinely claim to offer the “best software for recruitment agencies.”